Azure/AzureDataLake/docs/Hands_on_Labs/USQL_HOL.md

         CREATE TABLE SearchLog2(
                INDEX sl_idx CLUSTERED (UserId ASC)
                DISTRIBUTED BY HASH (UserId) INTO 2
-        ) AS SELECT * FROM master.dbo.SearchlogView; // You can use EXTRACT or SELECT in the AS clause
+        ) AS SELECT * FROM SearchlogView; // You can use EXTRACT or SELECT in the AS clause

 You can now query the tables in the same way that you queried the unstructured data.
 Instead of creating a rowset using EXTRACT, you now can simply refer to the table name.